SarfarazAkram17/Sams-Kitchen-Client/README.md

-# Sam's Kitchen — Food Delivery & Restaurant Management System
+# Sam's Kitchen — Food Delivery & Kitchen Management System

 **Sam's Kitchen** is a modern full-stack food ordering and delivery platform that connects customers, riders, and admins in a seamless ecosystem.
 It provides smooth order placement, delivery tracking, and management features with a great user experience.